impfen/services-inoeg/README.md

 kiebitz admin keys setup -e
 ```

-Now we can then generate mediator keys.
+Now we can generate mediator keys.
 To do this, we simply run

 ```bash
 kiebitz admin keys mediator > data/secret-mediator-keys.json